taystantim/taylaportfolio/README.md

 past values.
 The ARMA model regresses the present outcome xt on the past outcomes (xt-l, ..., xt-p) with correlated errors.

-The clear upward trend of the gas data shows that the series is not stationary see figure 1.
+The clear upward trend of the gas data shows that the series is not stationary.
 Differencing the data yields a stationary process such that the first difference eliminates a linear trend, the second difference eliminates a quadratic trend, and so on.